AS THE CROW FLIES

-I was born in New York and raised in the United States and Germany where I was educated bilingually in English and German.
-After completing my university degrees in Sociology, Psychology, and Social Psychology, I worked as a social scientist and earned my PhD in Political Science.
+I was born in New York and raised in the United States and Germany and was educated bilingually in English and German.
+After completing my university degrees in sociology, psychology, and social psychology, I worked as a social scientist and earned my PhD in political science.
 My extensive understanding of the American and German societal, political, and economic systems and vast knowledge of the corporate and academic worlds, make me an expert in understanding and uncovering the “hidden” barriers expats are confronted with.
-My goal is to help you find solutions to better adjust to working and living in Germany and to open doors, so that you can enjoy all Germany has to offer.
+My goal is to help you improve your intercultural communication skills, find solutions to better adjust to working and living in Germany and to open doors, so that you can enjoy all Germany has to offer.

 The properties Germans expect in their business partners are different.
 Knowing what it is they value will make your business dealings not only smoother but also far more efficient.

 Thinking through processes thoroughly is an esteemed approach by Germans whereas the American way of setting things in motion is often deemed reckless and negligent.

 We look forward to meeting with you and to highlighting the most fundamental differences to ensure that you are on the right track with your German business partners.